Variational Bayes In Private Settings (VIPS): VIPS for latent Dirichlet allocation

-In Table \ref{my-table}, we show the top $10$ words in terms of assigned probabilities under a chosen topic in each method.
-We show $3$ topics as examples.
+In Table \ref{my-table}, for each method, we show the top $10$ words in terms of assigned probabilities for $3$ example topics.
 Non-private LDA results in the most coherent words among all the methods.
-For the private LDA models with a total privacy budget $\epsilon=2.3$ ($S=100, J=1600$), as we move from moments accountant to strong composition, the amount of noise added gets larger, and therefore the topics become less coherent.
+For the private LDA models with a total privacy budget $\epsilon=2.44$ ($S=20,000, \sigma=1.24$), as we move from moments accountant to strong composition, the amount of noise added gets larger, and the topics become less coherent.
+We also observe that the probability mass assigned to the most probable words decreases with the noise, and thus strong composition gave less probability to the top words compared to the other methods.

-Using the same data, we then tested how perplexity changes as we change the mini-batch sizes.
-As shown in \figref{Batch_size}, it is more beneficial when the mini-batch size is small, since it effectively decreases the amount of noise to add.
-The moments composition results in a better accuracy than the strong composition.